ZakiaSultana57/recon_scanner/README.md

 Recon_scanner is designed to perform non-destructive reconnaissance and vulnerability scanning.
 Findings should be manually verified before being reported or used for remediation decisions. disruption, data loss, or legal consequences caused by improper use of this tool.
 Users are responsible for following all applicable laws, institutional policies, and ethical hacking guidelines.

-Recon_scanner is designed to perform non-destructive reconnaissance and vulnerability scanning.
-Findings should be manually verified before being reported or used for remediation decisions.